Bayer shares at record after upbeat drug sales view

 As a result, Bayer - which celebrates its 150th anniversary this year - was conservative compared with the market view when it came to its 2013 underlying earnings forecast.

-It said it expected growth in adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) in the mid single-digit percentage range, compared with analysts' expectations of about 8 percent.
+It said it expected growth in adjusted earnings before interest, tax, depreciation and amortization (EBITDA) in the mid single-digit percentage range, compared with analysts' expectations of about 8 percent.

 Fourth-quarter adjusted EBITDA rose 18.4 percent, in line with the average estimate in a Reuters poll.
 Quarterly sales of 9.86 billion euros were slightly above expectations.